A Fundamental Inequality Governing the Rate Coding Response of Sensory Neurons: An inequality governing the peripheral activity

-where $\text{SR}=\log\left(1+x \right)$ is the spontaneous activity obtained by substituting $\lim\limits_{I\rightarrow 0}y=x$ into the definition of SS.
 That is, the steady-state activity is bounded by the geometric and arithmetic mean of the spontaneous and peak activities.
-This remarkable result is independent of intensity or the choice of any of the parameters in the equation $k, \beta, p, \delta I, a$.
+This result is independent of intensity or the choice of any of the parameters in the equation $(k, \beta, p, \delta I, a)$.
+This surprising result constrains the amount of adaptation that occurs in a sensory neuron by limiting the steady-state activity to lie within the mean of the peak and spontaneous activities.

-First, we establish the upper bound for SS: \linenomath
+To prove (\ref{inequality}), we first establish the upper bound for SS: